phillmv/okayfail.com/source/posts/2017-07-12-defense-rent-control.html.markdown

 Property rights, as granted and protected by our governments, are limited to the extent they interfere with the rights and legitimate interests of others.
 What we describe as a market in real estate did not emerge fully formed but is instead the result of many deliberate decisions made over time. -->

-<h3>Making the case for rent stabilization</h3>
+<h2>Making the moral case for rent stabilization</h2>

 This is to say: what kind of living conditions do we want people to enjoy? and consequently, what, exactly, should be the goal of our housing system? have been considered important questions for over a century &mdash; and our answers to these questions have shifted over time.
 We began by regulating the safety of our housing, and today we significantly subsidize its ownership for those who can afford it.

 Similarly, our perception of the nature of the relationship between property owners and tenants has also shifted.

 Under common law, which treated residential leases much like a commercial lease, a landlord was under no statutory requirement to maintain the premises or conduct any repairs &mdash; nor were there any limits on their power to evict or even seize the property of tenants.
-Landlords possess such a disparity of bargaining power that by 1968 it became clear that tenants did not have a real freedom to enter in contracts.[^hulchanksi-tenant-rights]
+Landlords possess such a disparity of bargaining power that by 1968 it became clear that tenants did not have a tangible freedom of contract.[^hulchanksi-tenant-rights]

 Only gradually did the law catch up with society's changing views of what is fair and reasonable.
-Ontario adopted its first residential protection laws in 1970, while the notion that tenants deserve security of tenure was added by 1975.[^hulchanksi-tenant-rights]
+Ontario adopted its first residential protection laws in 1970, while the notion that tenants deserve security of tenure was added by 1975.[^hulchanksi-tenant-rights] Today, landlords are seen as responsible for providing safe and livable accomodations, and that tenants should be protected from arbitrary evictions.

-Today, landlords are seen as responsible for providing safe and livable accomodations, and that tenants should be protected from arbitrary evictions.
+Typically, this is framed as a conflict of self-interests between landlords and tenants.
 But security of tenure doesn't just benefit individual tenants.
 The stability provided by security of tenure is the stuff from which well functioning communities are made of, and in that view, security of tenure is a public good.

 <!--This is to say: what, exactly, should be the goal of our housing system? and, consequently, what kind of living conditions do we want people to enjoy?